drewmarecek/COS412VideoGame/README.md

 ## Roadmap ideas

-Ideas from earlier design notes (not all implemented): extra movement (dash, wall jump, jump pads), more enemy types, audio/music, UI for controls, polish passes.
+Ideas from earlier design notes (not all implemented): extra movement (dash, wall jump, jump pads), more enemy types.